ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 with corresponding delay variation.
 With QUIC datagrams there will be no delay variations in the proxy, but instead out-of-order data needs to be handled by the endpoints. -->

-This document defines a sequence number extension to HTTP datagrams.
-Sequence numbers at the HTTP datagram layer allows a receiving endpoint to implement arbitrary reordering logic, which can be useful when proxied datagrams are sent over multiple paths simultaneously, e.g. using the multipath QUIC extension.
-The extension applies to HTTP datagrams when they are used with the extended CONNECT method and the protocols are either connect-ip or connect-udp.
+This document defines a sequence number extension to HTTP datagrams {{!RFC9297}}.
+Sequence numbers at the HTTP datagram layer allows a receiving endpoint to implement arbitrary reordering logic, which can be useful when proxied datagrams are sent over multiple paths simultaneously, e.g. using the multipath QUIC extension
+{{?MPQUIC=I-D.ietf-quic-multipath-03}}.
+The extension applies to HTTP datagrams when they are used with the extended CONNECT method and the protocols are either connect-ip {{!CONNECT-IP=I-D.ietf-masque-connect-ip}} or connect-udp
+{{!RFC9298}}.

 # Conventions and Definitions